-Lungwort (pulmonaria officinalis) is an evergreen perennial plant from the genus of the flowering plants in the family Boraginaceae, known as the borage or forget-me-not family.
-The takes its name from the Latin root Pulmoa, meaning lung, and was first used by Leonhart Fuchs (1501 – 1566), a German physician and one of the three founding fathers of botany.
+The evergreen perennial plant, Lungwort (pulmonaria officinalis) derives from the genus of flowering plants in the Boraginaceae family known as the borage, or forget-me-not family.
+The plant takes its name from the Latin root Pulmoa, meaning lung.
+Records of a lungwort remedy first appear from Leonhart Fuchs (1501 – 1566), a German physician and one of the three founding fathers of botany.

-Due to persistent seasonal exposure to cold and flu viruses, bronchitis and its accompanying mucus can result in a bloating of the lungs.
-In this context, Hildegard medicine would have us drink a warm cup of lungwort tea, made with a tablespoon of dried lungwort herb, combined with 8 ounces (250 ml) of boiling water, and allowed to steep for 10 minutes.
+When faced with persistent seasonal exposure to cold and flu viruses, bronchitis and its accompanying mucus results in inflammation of the lungs.
+In this context, Hildegard medicine recommended a warm cup of lungwort tea, made with a tablespoon of dried lungwort herb, combined with 8 ounces (250 ml) of boiling water, and allowed to steep for 10 minutes.
 This warm drink should be consumed three times per day.

-Hildegard’s “lungwort wine” remedy, derived from Hildegard medicine, is used to address minor symptoms related to pulmonary edema.
-When distinguishing between pulmonary emphysema and pulmonary edema, the rule of thumb is that the latter often manifests with coughing and shortness of breath arising during the day as well as during the night.
+Hildegard’s “lungwort wine” remedy, derived from Hildegard medicine, addresses minor symptoms related to pulmonary edema.
+When distinguishing between pulmonary emphysema and pulmonary edema, the rule of thumb holds that the latter often manifests with coughing and shortness of breath arising during the day as well as during the night.

 To prepare lungwort wine, combine 3 tablespoons of lungwort with one liter of table wine and boil for 3 minutes.
 Pass the combination through a sieve and drink 1 cup, 3 times per day, preferably before meals.

 Inspired by Hildegard for detoxification, weight loss & improved metabolism!